 Minimum $93,000 ANNUAL (12 months)

 |Instructions to Applicants:

-To apply for this position, click the Apply Now button (jobs.wisc.edu, search for 222015).
-Applicants will be asked to upload a resume, cover letter outlining relevant qualifications and experience, and three professional references.
-Pay will be based on experience and qualifications.
+To apply for this position, click the Apply Now button (jobs.wisc.edu, search for 241360).
+Applicants will be asked to upload a cover letter outlining relevant qualifications and a current resume.

 Relay Access (WTRS): 7-1-1 (out-of-state: TTY: 800.947.3529, STS: 800.833.7637) and above Phone number (See RELAY_SERVICE for further information. )